Microsoft Office Add-In Developer

 }

-The unified manifest approach for Office add-in development brings several advantages over the XML manifest: it is more concise, aligns with the Teams app manifest format, and positions add-ins for integration with Microsoft 365 Copilot agent extensibility – a topic we will return to later in this article.
+The unified manifest approach for Office add-in development brings several advantages over the legacy XML manifest (which is an xml file): it is more concise, aligns with the Teams app manifest format, and positions add-ins for integration with Microsoft 365 Copilot agent extensibility – a topic we will return to later in this article.
+For detailed information about the manifest structure and its role in add-in deployment, consult the official Microsoft documentation or reach out to our team for guidance.

 Runtime Behaviour

 When an event fires, the Office host launches a lightweight JavaScript runtime to execute the registered handler function.
+Note that office desktop application launches can introduce delays during the first event activation, as dependencies are loaded and initialized.
 This runtime is separate from the task pane runtime, meaning the add-in’s event handling code runs independently of any visible UI.

 function onMessageSendHandler(event) {